Nintendult/nintendult.github.io/README.md

 ## nintendult 🎀

 Hi there.
 This page is mostly just a placeholder.
+Please ignore the URL on the left IDK how to change it

 **Social media:**